mattermost/docs/source/install/desktop-custom-dictionaries.rst

 3. Convert the filenames to lowercase.
 (Chromium expects ``en-us`` rather than ``en-US``).
 Once renamed, these definition files match the usage of using Chromium's CDN ones, and you can modify the definitions as needed.

 4. Serve the extracted and converted files from a web server, and note the URL to the root folder of the dictionaries.
-Specify this URL as the **alternate dictionary URL** in the Desktop App.
+Specify this URL as the **alternate dictionary URL** in the desktop app.

 Configure the Desktop App
 -------------------------